Canonical quantum observables for molecular systems approximated by ab initio molecular dynamics: Numerical tests

-We present plots of the densities \eqref{equation:schApprox} and \eqref{equation:molDynApprox}, for $T = 1.9946, \delta = 0.1 \text{ and } M = 1000$, in Figure \ref{image:density}.
-The figure shows that the densities, up to the picture resolution, coincide.
-The domain of the densities is large enough so that the densities are approximately $0$ at the endpoints of the domain.

-In Figure \ref{fig:1D-delta-pE} we show the $L^1$-error and the $L^{\infty}$-error of the molecular dynamics density compared to the Schr\"odinger density with respect to the mass ratio $M$.
-Both errors are inverse proportional to the mass ratio $M$.
-The temperature $T$ and the gap $\delta$ are chosen so that $q_1 = 0.8$.
-In neither of the norms, in Figure \ref{fig:1D-delta-pE}, can we see a $\delta$ dependency in the error while in theory the constant in $\mathcal{O}(M^{-1})$ depends on the derivatives, and higher derivatives, of the eigenvectors and eigenvalues of $V$.
-In this case the eigenvector deriviative of order $n$ is $\mathcal{O}\left(\delta^{-n}\right)$.

-With the same values for $T$ and $\delta$ we show the position observable correlations for different correlation times $\tau$, and three different mass ratios $M$, in Figure \ref{fig:corr3m}.
-For larger mass ratios $M$ the molecular dynamics position observable correlation gives a better approximation of the Schr\"odinger position observable correlation.
+{\it Choice of parameters.} The model problem allows us to control the spectral gap by changing the parameter $\delta$ in the definition of $V(x)$.
+In the numerical simulations for the equilibrium densities we have chosen $M=1000$.
+Note that in the atomic units used here the mass ratio for proton-electron system is approximately $M\approx 1836$.
+The temperature $T$ and the parameter $\delta$ were chosen such that the weight $q_1$ is kept the same and set to $q_1=0.8$.
+This choice guarantees that the contribution to the observable averaging from the excited state is not negligible.

-The $L^{\infty}$-error of the molecular dynamics position observable correlation compared to the Schr\"odinger position observable correlation, with respect to the mass ratio $M$ for correlation time $\tau = 0.2$ is illustrated in Figure \ref{fig:corrError}.
-The largest mass ratio we compute is $M = 100$.
-Note in Figure \ref{fig:corrError} that the $L^{\infty}$-error is inverse proportional to the mass ratio $M$.
+The simulation evaluating the error for the position correlation observable was done for the correlation time $\tau=0.2$ and the mass ratios up to $M=100$.
+Nonetheless, even this relatively small value of $M$ confirmed that the $L^{\infty}$-error is inverse proportional to the mass ratio $M$.